Amherst-College-Loeb-Center/.github/profile/README.md

 - Our team is passionate about technology and finance, often discussing the latest trends over coffee.
 - We’re committed to helping students not just find jobs, but build meaningful, long-term careers.
-- Each year, we see an increasing number of Amherst students entering top tech companies and finance firms.
+- Each year, we see a number of Amherst students entering top tech companies and finance firms.

 ## 🔮 Mighty Things Await